 - (a) The host agency for each incident is responsible for payments.
-See Exhibit B for complete agency payment office information. - (b) The time under hire shall start at the time the resource begins traveling to the incident after being ordered by the Government, and end at the estimated time of arrival back to the point of hire after being released, except as provided in D.21.8.3. - D.21.8.1 -- Rates of Payments.
+The payment office will be designated in block 9 on the Emergency Equipment Use Invoice, Form OF-286.
+See Exhibit B for complete agency payment office information. - (b) The time under hire shall start at the time the resource begins traveling to the incident after being ordered by the Government, and end at the estimated time of arrival back to the point of hire after being released, except as provided in D.21.8.3. - (c) The minimum daily guarantee for the transport is applicable to time under hire as defined in D.21.8. - D.21.8.1 -- Rates of Payments.
 Payment will be at rates specified in the agreement that is in effect at the time of the order.
 Rate changes due to annual roll over modifications are applicable for orders placed on or after the effective date of the modification.
-Payment will be at rates specified above except as provided in D.21.8.3.? - (a) On-Shift includes time worked, time that resource is held or directed to be in a state of readiness, and compensable travel (resource traveling under its own power) that has a specific start and ending time.
+Payment will be at rates specified above except as provided in D.21.8.3.? - (a) Heavy Equipment - (1) On-Shift includes time worked, time that resource is held or directed to be in a state of readiness, and compensable travel (resource traveling under its own power) that has a specific start and ending time. - (2) DOUBLE SHIFT equipment is staffed with two operators or crews (one per shift).
+The DS rate will apply any calendar day the DS was under hire, including travel.
+There will be no compensation for a double shift unless a separate operator is ordered in writing for the second shift.
+Agency personnel at the Section Chief level may, by resource order, authorize a second operator if needed during the assignment.
+Double shifts, when ordered, will be paid at 165% of the daily rate. - (3) The payment calculations included at D.21.8.1 do not address the situation when a piece of heavy equipment is hired for a Double Shift (DS) but there is only one operator to operate both the heavy equipment and transport in the second operational period.
+The following calculation will be used to calculate payment for the transport where the heavy equipment operator will be operating the transport for the DS, or second operational period (a hypothetical rate of \$1500 per day is being used in this sample calculation):